microsoft/lisa/docs/quick_start.rst

 ============

-**LISA** can be used to run test against the local node, or a remote node; if it is used to run against a remote node, you don’t need to configure anything on the remote node.
+**LISA** can be used to run test against the local node, or a remote node; if it is used to run against a remote node, you don't need to configure anything on the remote node.

 .. figure:: img/deploy.svg